soda480/mpgitleaks/README.md

 optional arguments:
-  -h, --help         show this help message and exit --file FILENAME    file containing repositories to process --user             process repos for the authenticated user --org ORG          process repos for the specified GitHub organization --exclude EXCLUDE  a regex to match name of repos to exclude from processing
+  -h, --help         show this help message and exit --file FILENAME    file containing repositories to process - default file is repos.txt --user             process repos for the authenticated user --org ORG          process repos for the specified GitHub organization --exclude EXCLUDE  a regex to match name of repos to exclude from processing